On the Power of Automata Minimization in Reactive Synthesis: Analysis and Discussion

 Note, furthermore, that even in those cases where the reverse \DFA is indeed smaller, these points are far below the blue curve, indicating that they are not \emph{exponentially} smaller.
 This is a problem because, after being reversed again, the reverse DFA will go through a subset construction, which causes an exponential blowup.
 This is represented in the symbolic version of Brzozowski's algorithm by the number of state variables in the symbolic representation being linear in the number of the states of the reverse \DFA, instead of logarithmic in the number of states of the \DFA.
 Therefore, unless the reverse \DFA is exponentially smaller, the number of state variables will be larger than in the symbolic representation of the explicitly-constructed minimal DFA.
 This in turn impacts the performance of the winning-strategy computation.
-The increase in the state space during subset construction seems to be the main reason for failures of the Brzozowski approach, as the reverse-\DFA construction itself takes comparable time to the \DFA construction and succeeds in almost all 1000 benchmarks.
+The increase in the state space during subset construction seems to be the main reason for failures of the Brzozowski approach.
+This is because the minimal reverse-\DFA construction itself already takes comparable time to the minimal \DFA construction and succeeds in almost all 1000 benchmarks.
+Moreover, Brzozowski’s method requires further step of determinization on the reverse-\DFA, which leads to another exponential blowup that takes a lot of costs, and therefore accounts for the failure of the performance.

 Interestingly, although the symbolic state-space pruning helps with the large state space during synthesis, significantly reducing the size of the BDDs representing the sets of winning states at each iteration, the computation of the set of reachable states itself ends up consuming a majority of the running time.
-Therefore, it turns out to not be helpful in getting the symbolic version of Brzozowski's algorithm scale.
+So it turns out to not be helpful in getting the symbolic version of Brzozowski's algorithm scale.